TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `django-admin.py startproject Epitome`

-**Important: go into the newly created folder, find the folder "Epitome" and the file "settings.py" and save it somewhere seperately**
+**Important: This will create a new folder named "Epitome" in your current directory, go into the newly created folder, find the folder "Epitome" and the file "settings.py" and save it somewhere seperately**

-7) Move the contents of Epitome (the old folder which you downloaded) to the newly created folder replacing all the existing files
+7) Move all the contents of Epitome (the old folder which you downloaded) to the newly created folder replacing all the existing files

-8) Open the old settings.py that you saved seperately and add the secret key field to the settings.py file in the Epitome folder that was generated in your local machine, it should look somewhat like this:
+8) Open the settings.py that you saved seperately and add the secret key field to the settings.py file in the Epitome folder that was generated in your local machine (and which should now have the settings.py file that you downloaded), it should look somewhat like this:

 `SECRET_KEY = 'ibk%9)u6z0c3b$#rm^y1j@nk4@x6es$+dn%f2yx^c87pcf-1)o'
 `